tinyredinc/notes/real_estate/cofund_reif_ts.md

   - Underwriting fees for mortgage investments

 The Fund Manager is obligated to disclose if such third-party services are provided by any affiliated organization.

+## Management Committee

+The General Partner is responsible for establishing a Management Committee that represents the interests of the REIF's Unitholders and votes on significant decisions.

+The Management Committee consists of five members: one chairman and four directors.
+The Chairman is appointed by the General Partner, and one director is appointed by the Fund Manager.
+The remaining three directors (majority), who are considered independent without any affiliations to either the General Partner or Fund Manager, are elected by the unitholders from six nominee candidates proposed by the Chairman.

+Each board member holds one vote on significant decisions.
+However, the Chairman has a special veto right.
+For a decision to be passed, it requires a majority of board members to agree, provided the chairman does not exercise his veto right.

+Significant decisions encompass:

+- Revising the legal structure of the REIF
+- Amending the Management Agreement with the Fund Manager
+- Acquiring or disposing of assets that exceed 10% of the AUM
+- Making or withdrawing investments that exceed 10% of the AUM
+- Issuing special cash distributions to unitholders
+- Onboarding new vendors affiliated with the General Partner or Fund Manager

 ## Investment Strategy